rocrill/Crilly-s-B-B/README.md

 * Site Owner Goals

-  * As a site owner, I want to create an attractive and well-designed site that elicits a positive emotional resonse in users so that they remain on and navigate througout the site to achieve their goals.
+  * As a site owner, I want to create an attractive and well-designed site that elicits a positive emotional response in users so that they remain on and navigate througout the site to achieve their goals.
   * As a site owner, I want to have a clear and well-structured contact from so I can receive queries and questions from users which will potentially lead to bookings.
 I do not want this contact form to be too many clicks away from where the user is on the site at any given moment.
   *  As a site owner, I want to have clear social media links displayed on the site which may lead to an increased following on channels to help with my branding.